 Our BA in Criminology and Criminal Justice (CCJ) is a versatile degree that can direct you towards many meaningful careers for which the outlook is bright.
-The Occupational Handbook from the Bureau of Labor Statistics offers career information that you might find useful.
+The Occupational Handbook from the Bureau of Labor Statistics and the Academic Major Report offer career information that you might find useful.

 Recent employers include: